 Enhance professional development

-Demostrate compliance with the accountability notion
+- Demonstrate compliance with the accountability notion

-EU data protection legsilation requires every organisation based in the EU, or processing data on EU citizens to train their staff to an adequate level to keep personal information safe, this means that every employee, volunteer or temporary member of staff within your organisation who has access to personal data must have a fundamental understanding of data protection, privacy and data security.
+EU data protection legislation requires every organisation based in the EU, or processing data on EU citizens to train their staff to an adequate level to keep personal information safe, this means that every employee, volunteer or temporary member of staff within your organisation who has access to personal data must have a fundamental understanding of data protection, privacy and data security.

-For team members who are in junior roles, do not deal actively with confidential or sensitive personal information, or for those requiring an annual refresher, a cost effective solution to give them the basic knowledge and information they require is this eLearning level 1 course.
+For team members who are in junior roles, do not deal actively with confidential or sensitive personal information, or for those requiring an annual refresher, a cost effective solution to give them the basic knowledge and information they require is this Data Protection eLearning level 1 course.

-Previous learners enjoyed the course because
+Previous learners enjoyed the data protection course because

-Could take at their own pace
+- They could take the course at their own pace

 Stop and start the course using the dashboard